MouseLand/rastermap/README.md

 Here is an example using the algorithm (also see this [jupyter-notebook](rastermap/run_rastermap.ipynb))

 ```
-from rastermap import rastermap # <-- if pip installed
+from rastermap import mapping # <-- if pip installed
 import numpy as np
 from scipy.ndimage import gaussian_filter1d
 import matplotlib.pyplot as plt